Privacy Notice

 PROCEDURES FOR ENFORCING THE RIGHTS OF DATA SUBJECTS

-The above rights can be exercised by data subject by sending an electronic mail to this e-mail address: [email protected], or regular mail to the seat of the Data controller or in person at the seat of the Data controller.
+The above rights can be exercised by data subject by sending an electronic mail to this e-mail address: [email protected], or regular mail to the seat of the Data Controller or in person at the seat of the Data Controller.
 The data subject shall be informed about the measure taken in response to the request within 1 month.
-If we are unable to fulfil the request, we inform the data subject about the reasons of the rejection and the administrative and judicial redress rights of the data subject.
+If we are unable to fulfil the request, we inform the data subject in 1 month about the reasons of the rejection and the administrative and judicial redress rights of the data subject.

-In order to exercise their right to judicial remedy, the data subjects may seek legal action against the Data controller if the data subject considers that the Data controller or a data processor acting on behalf of or under the instructions of the Data controller is processing the personal data in breach of the provisions of laws on the processing of personal data or of binding legal acts of the European Union The court shall deal with the case as a matter of priority.
-The tribunal has jurisdiction to hear the case.
-The action may also be brought before the courts for the place of residence or domicile of the data subject or the place where the Controller has its registered office, at the choice of the data subject. https://birosag.hu/birosag-kereso
+In order to enforce their right to judicial remedy, the data subjects may take legal action against the Controller if they consider that the Data Controller or a data processor acting on behalf of or under the instructions of the Data Controller is processing their personal data in breach of the provisions of laws on the processing of personal data or of binding legal acts of the European Union.
+According to Article 79 (2) of the GDPR proceedings against the data controller shall be brought before the courts of the Member State where the data controller has an establishment, i.e., before the Budapest-Capital Regional Court (Hungary).
+The court shall deal with the case as a matter of priority.
+Alternatively, such proceedings may be brought before the courts of the Member State where the data subject has habitual residence.
+Court application: https://birosag.hu/birosag-kereso.

 National Authority for Data Protection and Freedom of Information (NAIH)